MT-123/my-camp/workflow.md

 1. extract functions from routers(campgrounds, reviews, and users) to create controllers
 2. using router.route the condense the request route
 I. add image file upload to cloud
+1. install multer and create upload feature: revise form at new.ejs and add upload middleware at campground router
+2.